thien/dinno/Documents/Requirements Specification/risks_assump_depend_constrain.md

 - **In general, how important is it that the site’s features are custom-designed vs. being outsourced?**

 Generally, as much should be custom-designed from scratch as possible.

-- **Does the site need Terms/Conditions & Licensing, for legal issues such as if someone receives out of date food/gets food poisoning?**

-Yes, terms & conditions should be created for the site.